fennel-ai/client/docs/pages/concepts/introduction.md

 Assuming the call succeeds, any datasets/featuresets that don't yet exist will be created, any datasets/featuresets that exist but are not provided in the sync call are deleted and rest are left unchanged.
 See the [section on CI/CD](/development/ci-cd-workflows) to learn how the end to end deployment could work in a production environment

+Also note that we passed `tier="dev"` in the last line - this tells Fennel to only apply behaviors where tier matches `dev`.
+As a result, the User dataset will be sourced via push based webhook vs postgres.

 ### Learn more